 The starting date for this activity is 10/07//2008, when the first construction with the owner of a pig farm/project site was started (Fazenda Santo Antonio).
-This document is available for review and mentions that the project participant (Brascarbon) will implement the project, so it can be considered as the date when the project participant has committed to expenditures related to the implementation of the project activity.
+This date can be considered as the starting date where the project participant has committed to expenditures related to the implementation of the project activity.